jdanthdavis/SelectAssessment/README.md

 As a trucking company providing freight services for Select Transport I need to submit invoices via an API in order to receive payment in a timely manner.

 ### Acceptance criteria
-1. The API accepts JSON formatted HTTP POST requests at the route '/Invoice' The following is a sample Invoice request that will be submitted to the API endpoint.
+~~1.
+The API accepts JSON formatted HTTP POST requests at the route '/Invoice' The following is a sample Invoice request that will be submitted to the API endpoint.~~
 ```javascript
 {
   "invoice_number": "12345",